rui-yan/TabMap/README.md

 ```
 Refer to the [TabMap/code/main.py](https://github.com/rui-yan/TabMap/blob/main/code/main.py) file for details on model training and evaluation.
 This file also includes k-fold cross-validation, hyperparameter tuning, and comparisons with other classifiers used to generate the results presented in our paper.

-## Notebook demo for TabMap visualization, classification and interpretation
+## Example Jupyter notebooks for using TabMap
 TODO